echamudi/jmdict-util/README.md

 Export JMdict into JSON various files and SQLite.

-(The SQLite exporting feature is currently under heavy development)
+(The SQLite exporting feature is currently under development and not available)

 ## Usage